 - Optional: PSCI 283/United Nations Community Internship (2-8 credits)

-If you decide to participate in an internship, you will need to discuss your options with program director and will need to schedule one or more additional days for your internship.
+If you decide to participate in an internship, you will need to discuss your options with the program director and will need to schedule one or more additional days for your internship.

 Besides the two required courses, students will complete a full semester by enrolling in additional courses on campus.